|Birth: ||Sep. 28, 1867|

 Veteran: Missouri Militia.

-~ Our Nation's railroad system became better because of over fifty-six year dedication provided it by Arkansas' Carl Raymond GRAY, son of Arkansas pioneering school teaching parents from Maine ~
+~ Our Nation's railroad system became better because of over fifty-six year dedication provided it by Arkansas' Carl Raymond GRAY, son of Arkansas pioneering school teaching parents from Maine, simply put, he was one of the greatest men of his time, sharing his vast wisdom to all in speeches and published books.

 Carl GRAY was an unusually intelligent, handsome and impressive man.
 His robust figure stood above six feet, and his strong kindly face was given an added touch of benevolence by a fine head of wavy hair turned prematurely gray in his mid forties.
-He was fond of companionship and was a master story teller. (so wrote "Biography Resource Center")
+He was fond of companionship and was a master story teller. (so wrote "Biography Resource Center", which has some incorrect information within its article about Carl)

-In addition to Colonel Carl GRAY being a brilliant innovative railroader without a day of formal college education, he was an accepted leader among the ranks outside of Railroading, as in early years at Carthage, Missouri, a military leader elected to rank of Colonel while with his frist employer, Saint Louis & San Franciso Railroad, better known as "Frisco", as a member on Board of Trustees at his father's college, now Colby College, a Director of; the United States Chamber of Commerce, the Omaha National Bank, First National Bank of Chicago to name but a few.
-In addition, he was awarded four collegiate honorary LL D degrees; Maryland State College of Agriculture, now known as University of Maryland, 1916 - University of Arkansas, 1929 - Washington and Jefferson College and Sioux Falls College, of South Dakota, both in 1937 as well as ~ ~ found in publications; "Who was Who in America" and "Who's Who in America", having three sons, two, in "Who's Who of America", Volumns 27 & 29, himself on page 497, Vol I of "Who was Who in America" and in "The Abridged Compendium of American Genealogy".
+In addition to Colonel GRAY being a brilliant innovative railroader with Union Pacific Railroad listing him among their Significant Individuals, without a single day of formal collegiate education, he is noted by Harvard College, as being one of the business leaders of the twentieth century within the 2004 publication of our nation's oldest college, also being his gr,grandfather Rev Robert Gray, a Revolutionary War veteran's, Alma Mater, ~ ~ Carl was an accepted leader among the ranks outside of railroading, such as in early years an encouraging military leader elected to rank of Colonel at age twenty-five while employed by his first employer, Saint Louis & San Francisco Railroad, better known as "Frisco", at Carthage, Jasper county, Missouri, was a financial adviser to John D Rockefeller,sr, a member of Board of Trustee for Equitable Trust Company of New York, a Board member of the Kansas City Federal Reserve Bank, on Board of Trustees at his father's Waterville, now Colby College, a Director of; the United States Chamber of Commerce, the Omaha National Bank and the First National Bank of Chicago, to name but a few plus once an active member of Board of Trustees for both, Maryland State College of Agriculture and the Maryland State Board of Agriculture, then upon advent of World War One, Carl became State of Maryland's Chairman of Maryland Council of Defense, July 1917 till December 31 1917.
+In addition was awarded four separate collegiate honorary LL D degrees; Maryland State College of Agriculture, now known as University of Maryland, 1916 - University of Arkansas, 1929 - Washington and Jefferson College and Sioux Falls College, of South Dakota, both in 1937 as well as ~ ~ found in publications; "Who was Who in America" and "Who's Who in America", having three sons, two, in "Who's Who of America", Volumes 27 & 29, himself on page 497, Vol I of "Who was Who in America" and starting year 1925 in "The Abridged Compendium of American Genealogy", plus many, many other publications.

-To better comprehend his motivation in life, one needs to reflect upon his written words at age nineteen, four years into a most successful fifty-six+ year railroad career, two months after marriage, six months following death of his Little Mudder, found on page 243 in her 1867-1872, 2005 transcribed, diary of his earliest life, ~ ~ Carl Raymond GRAY wrote the following, dated 17 February 1887, to wit:
+To better comprehend his life's motivation, one might reflect upon his written words at age nineteen, six months following death of his Little Mudder, four years into a most successful railroad career, two months after marriage, found on page 243 in her 1867-1872, 2005 transcribed, diary's first section of his earliest life, ~ ~ Carl Raymond GRAY wrote the following, dated 17 February 1887, to wit:

 "Just six months ago today at one thirty p m Little Mudder passed peacefully away leaving life a blank to her Mankin, little sister and Little Bada and her boys life can never be finished.
 This is a very sad ending to a book begun so hopefully and with so much love but there can be no doubt God mercifully shortened her sufferings, answering her own & prayers of her friends.
 Oh that I had the tongue of a poet that I might sing the praises of truest, best and most devoted with wife and mother that ever lived and her boy hopes he will never fall behind in any of her hopes or expectations."

-Above material is on file at Special Collections, University of Arkansas, MC 1618, as of August 2005, including his mother's, Mrs V L GRAY (1st Chair 1874-1881, of what became Art Department), papers, diaries, art work, etc., donated by eldest daughter of Carl & Harriette's second of three granddaughters Eleanor Howard (Gray) KUNTSON (1923ME-1994MN).
-Please note that other repositories around the country havef materials relating to the Gray Family, including Bentley Historical Library at the University of Michigan, Colby College, and the Arkansas History Commission and State Archives.
+Above diary is on file at Special Collections, University of Arkansas, MC 1618, as of August 2005, including his "Little Mudder's", Mrs V L GRAY (1st Chair, 1874-1881, of what became Art Department), other papers, diaries, art work, etc., donated by second eldest daughter, Nancy, of Carl & Harriette's second of three granddaughters Eleanor Howard (Gray) KNUTSON (1923ME-1994MN), diary transcribed in 2005 by "Ellie's" husband, Dr Robert Charles KNUTSON, M D (1922IA-2013MN).
+Please note that other repositories around our country have materials relating to this Gray-Davis Family, including Bentley Historical Library at the University of Michigan, Colby College, the Arkansas History Commission and State Archives, also many Museums such as Powers Museum, Carthage, Missouri, Rogers Historical Museum Rogers, Arkansas to name but a few.

-A second section of this diary exists, written by his "Little Mudder" over 138 years ago on some 842, now extremely fragile pages, in three bindings found at Arkansas History Commission, miss-labeled in part as Mrs Gray's letters, donated, 1964 by Farra Claudis NEWBERRY (1887AR-1968AR).
-Partially viewed July 2005 by Dr Carl H MONEYHON, UALR, who transcribed, annoted and published her Civil War diary in 1983's Arkansas Historical Quarterly, concluding it was primarily a diary by a doting mother of her son's childhood events, from 1872 to 1874.
-Some six years later, The Arkansas History Commission, October 2011, refused to allow a local lady to preserve this hand written historic material on its 138+ year old deteriorating acid paper, by using her portable scanner on this material written during the ending of Reconstruction and during The Brooks-Baxter War days.
+A second section of this diary exists, written by his "Little Mudder" over 138 years ago on some 842, now extremely fragile pages, within three bindings found at Arkansas History Commission, miss-labeled in part as Mrs Gray's letters, donated, 1964 by Farra Claudis NEWBERRY (1887AR-1968AR), who had served as president of The Woodmen of the World 1943-1955 at Omaha, Nebraska.
+Partially viewed July 2005 by Dr Carl H MONEYHON, UALR, who transcribed, annotated and published her Civil War diary in 1983's Arkansas Historical Quarterly, concluding this was primarily a diary by a doting mother of her son's childhood events, from 1872 to 1874.
+Some six years later, The Arkansas History Commission, October 2011, refused to allow a prominent local lady to preserve this hand written historic material on its 138+ year old deteriorating acid paper, by using her portable scanner on this material written during the ending of Reconstruction and The Brooks-Baxter War days, coupled with their decision to remove to Fayetteville's, 1871's first created public institution for higher learning, the Arkansas Industrial University, following seven successful years at 1850's first created institution for higher learning within Arkansas., (Masonic) Saint Johns' College of Arkansas following the Civil War, for Carl's first seven years of life.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Wiley, as Carl's father, was a Confederate army veteran who began his 42 year "Frisco" career at Jerome, Phelps county, Missouri in 1876, last Vinita, Craig county, Indian Territory, now Oklahoma, before Fayetteville, for whom he delivered telegrams (without pay), then at age 15 was hired 20 March 1883 by "Frisco" at Rogers, Benton county, Arkansas (a newly created town named for the man whose "Frisco"'s position Carl held twenty-one years later) following 1 January 1883 completion of line, reportedly started July 1880 (mother wrote road under construction with three miles graded, in her July 14th, 1878 letter) from Monett, Barry county, Missouri to Fort Smith, Sabastien county, Arkansas, town where "Hanging Judge PARKER" (1838OH-1896AR) was located, appointed by President GRANT, held first court 10 May 1875, "during the most dangerous time for law enforcement during the western expansion", including Carthage, Missouri's born Belle STARR convicted but twelve days before Carl's first employment with "Frisco".
-Twenty-eight years later Carl resigned "Frisco", April 1911, as senior vice-president, of Ft Worth & Rio Grande and St Louis, San Francisco & Texas Railways, when forty-three years old.
+Wiley, as Carl's father, was a Confederate army veteran who began his 42 year "Frisco" career at Jerome, Phelps county, Missouri in 1876, last Vinita, Craig county, Indian Territory, now Oklahoma, before Fayetteville, for whom he delivered telegrams (without pay), then at age 15, as earlier mentioned, was hired 20 March 1883 by "Frisco" at Rogers, Benton county, Arkansas (a newly created town named for the man whose "Frisco's" position Carl held twenty-one years later) following 1 January 1883 completion of tracks, reportedly started July 1880 (mother wrote road under construction with three miles graded, in her July 14th, 1878 letter) from Plymouth till 1887, now Monett, Barry county, Missouri to Fort Smith, Sebastien county, Arkansas, town where "Hanging Judge PARKER" (1838OH-1896AR) was located, appointed by President GRANT, held first court 10 May 1875, "during the most dangerous time for law enforcement during the western expansion", including Carthage, Missouri's born Belle STARR convicted but twelve days before Carl's first employment with "Frisco".

-Wife Harriette Amanda FLORA (Hattie A) (1869KS-1956ME), reportedly in 1883 history book by William G CULTER, was 1st white child born in Montgomery county, Kansas, whom he married December 6, 1886 when barely nineteen in her father's Oswego, Kansas, Condon hotel where he had boarded, having $4 in pocket and a $60/month job, she was first women with a nationwide radio Bible Class, both honored in many communities from time to time a couple were by Carthage friends in 1934 at a gala affair held at thirteen year old Drake Hotel by over three hundred friends, also enjoyed their Golden Wedding anniversary with fourteen hundred guests in Omaha, she was selected American Mother of 1937 by Golden Rule Foundation, and awarded prestiges Cross of Honor by U S Flag Association with a LL D honorary degree bestowed upon her by Sioux Falls College at Sioux Falls, South Dakota.
+, both honored in many communities from time to time, a couple were by Carthage friends in 1934 at a gala affair held at thirteen year old Drake Hotel by over three hundred friends & family, also enjoyed their Golden Wedding anniversary with fourteen hundred guests in Omaha, she was selected American Mother of 1937 by Golden Rule Foundation, and awarded prestige's Cross of Honor by U S Flag Association with a LL D honorary degree bestowed upon her by Sioux Falls College at Sioux Falls, South Dakota.

 THE OSWEGO INDEPENENT